 Which NZ trading platforms trade US shares?

-There are a growing number of New Zealand share trading platforms offer access to international stock exchanges.
+There is a growing number of New Zealand share trading platforms that offer access to international stock exchanges.
 Some platforms offer international accounts that are separate to their New Zealand trading accounts, while others are fully integrated on the one platform.

 How do I compare trading platforms?